Zhong Lin Wang: Growth and understanding ZnO nanostructures

-Nanobelts are a new kind of 1D nanostructure formed by various semiconducting oxides having different cations and crystallographic structures.
-Wang discovered the oxide nanobelts in 2001.
-The ZnO has become a kind of material which has the equal importance to Si nanowires and carbon nanotubes.
+Wang discovered oxide nanobelts in 2001.

 In-situ nanomeasurements in TEM

-The characterizations of physical properties for carbon nanotubes, which are influenced by the sample purity and nanotube size distribution, are usually carried on by scanning probe microscopy.
-In 1999, a series of unique techniques were developed by Wang and co-workers based on the transmission electron microscopy (TEM) to measure the properties of individual nanotubes, including the mechanical, electrical and field emission ones.
-By using the in-situ TEM technique, one can directly observe the crystal and surface structures of the material at atomic-resolution, and also carry out nanoscale property measurements.
+In 1999 Wang and co-workers used transmission electron microscopy (TEM) to measure the properties of individual carbon nanotubes, including the mechanical, electrical and field emission ones.
 Wang demonstrated a nanobalance technique and an approach toward nanomechanics.

 Theory of inelastic scattering in electron diffraction and imaging

-Wang did some researches to understand the inelastic scattering in electron diffraction and imaging.
+Wang did some research to understand inelastic scattering in electron diffraction and imaging.
 He published a textbook on Elastic and Inelastic Scattering in Electron Diffraction and Imaging (Plenum Press, 1995)[27].
-In scanning transmission electron microscopy (STEM), the high-angle annular dark-field (HAADF) (referred as Z-contrast) is dominated by the thermal diffuse scattering (TDS), which is revealed by Wang.
-And the dynamic theory for including TDS in image simulation of HAADF was proposed.
+In scanning transmission electron microscopy (STEM), the high-angle annular dark-field (HAADF) (referred as Z-contrast) is dominated by the thermal diffuse scattering (TDS) and a dynamic theory for including TDS in image simulation of HAADF was proposed.